burcutepekule/evolutionExperiment/README.md

 | 1 | Scenario I : inflow of both single resistances |
 | 2 | Scenario II : inflow of both single and double resistances |

 ``RUN_MCMC_ALL_INDP_PARALLEL(readDataDirec,commIdx,therapy,offset,LB,UB,x0,burnin,sampleevery,njumps,kernel,sig,filname)`` : MATLAB function that sets the options for the Metropolis-Hastings algoritm to run.
+It takes 13 inputs,

 ``readDataDirec`` : Directory to read the experimental data from. <br/>
 ``commIdx``: Community index (explained above). <br/>